maxhaase/cmt/README.md

 # cmt
 Language free content management toolbox

-It shows you how to create a language independent web site.
+It shows you how to create a language independent e-commerce web site.
+I used this particular code for selling real-estate.

-Upon its creation it was relevant, but replaced by Linux, google translate and other AI tools in the 21st century.
+Upon its creation it was relevant, but then replaced by modern tools like Linux, google translate and other AI tools in the 21st century.

 You will need a VB6 compiler for windows 32 (stone-age junk, including windows-anything) to make it work.